axelarnetwork/interchain-token-service/docs/index.md

 function expressReceiveTokenWithData(bytes32 tokenId, string sourceChain, bytes sourceAddress, address destinationAddress, uint256 amount, bytes data, bytes32 commandId) external
 ```

 Uses the caller's tokens to fullfill a callContractWithInterchainToken ahead of time.
-Use this only if you have detected an outgoing sendToken that matches the parameters passed here.
+Use this only if you have detected an outgoing interchainTransfer that matches the parameters passed here.

 #### Parameters